 For many kids with ADHD and executive functioning difficulties, these sports have a degree of risk that makes them exciting and a bit dangerous.
 The high level of thrill-seeking makes these sports an ideal opportunity to experience sustained focus and the stimulation of dopamine reward pathways in the brain.
 It’s not an “accident” that many of the greatest extreme sports athletes have been diagnosed with ADHD.

-Here are some of the ways that skateboarding, surfing, and snowboarding can be used to talk about these skills and practice them.
+Supporting kids who struggle with ADHD and executive functioning deficits through the pursuit of extreme sports can be a great way to engage their bodies and minds in effective overall development.
+Here are some of the ways that skateboarding, surfing, rock climbing, and snowboarding can be used to talk about these skills and practice them.

-Flexibility – Skateboarding, surfing, and snowboarding are sports that keep athletes on their toes.
+Flexibility – Skateboarding, surfing, rock climbing, and snowboarding are sports that keep athletes on their toes.
 High rates of speed and crashing waves mean thinking fast and going with the flow.
-This is valuable practice for kids with ADHD, who sometimes have trouble adjusting and transitioning from situations and activities.
+This is a valuable practice for kids with ADHD, who sometimes have trouble adjusting and transitioning from situations and activities.

-Self-Awareness – Being aware of one’s body and limits are necessary for extreme sport athletes.
+Self-Awareness – Being aware of one’s body and limits are necessary for extreme sports athletes.
 Understanding where one is in space as waves crash, obstacles arise, and boards lift off and touch down helps practice spatial awareness and an objective understanding of one’s self.
-Self-assessment is also a necessary sub-skill of self-awareness for athletes; being able to review a performance or understand a weakness or strength is important for any athlete’s growth.
+Self-assessment is also a necessary sub-skill of self-awareness for athletes; being able to review one’s performance or understand a weakness or strength is important for an athlete’s growth.

 Working Memory – Tricks on a skateboard or snowboard demand remembering a series of actions, knowing where one is in space, and an understanding of order and patterns.
 This makes extreme sports excellent working memory practice.
 Believe it or not, it’s the same skill that plays a huge role in reading.